ArminJo/arduino-test-compile/README.md

 Since version 0.11.0 of arduino-cli, the **generated files** (.bin, .hex, .elf, .eep etc.) can be found in the build/<FQBN> subfolder of the example directory `$GITHUB_WORKSPACE/src/<example_name>`  or in `$HOME/<sketch-name>` for files not residing in a directory with the same name.<br/>

 # Hints
-- If you require a custom library for your build, add an extra step for [loading a custom library](#using-custom-library).<br/>
+- If you require a **custom library for your build**, add an extra step for [loading a custom library](#using-custom-library).<br/>
-**Be aware to use the `path:` parameter for checkout, otherwise checkout will overwrite the last checkout content.**<br/>
+Be aware to use the `path:` parameter for checkout, otherwise checkout will overwrite the last checkout content.<br/>
 Take care that the path parameter matches the pattern `*Custom*` like [here](https://github.com/ArminJo/Arduino-Simple-DSO/blob/master/.github/workflows/TestCompile.yml#L24).
+You do not need to put the "Custom" library in the required-libraries list.

 - If you have problems with you workflow file, you find additional information in the output if you set the [flags](#debug-compile-and-debug-install) `debug-compile` and / or `debug-install` to `true`.<br/>